 by HILA on Jul 24, 2017

 We all use various home electrical appliances such as washing machines, dishwashers, ovens, clothes dryers and HVAC systems.
-When appliances break down they may sometimes be fixed but other times repair is too costly or altogether impossible and the appliance must be replaced.
-There are things we can do in order to lengthen the lives of our home appliances, taking such measures inevitably means significant savings since home electrical appliances are not cheap.
+When appliances break down they may sometimes be fixed but other times the repair is too costly or altogether impossible and the appliance must be replaced.
+There are things we can do to lengthen the lives of our home appliances, taking such measures inevitably means significant savings since home electrical appliances are not cheap.

 Read the Manual

 Many of us neglect to read the manual which comes with any new home electrical appliance.
-This is a shame since manufacturers provide valuable information in the manuals regarding how to make best of the appliance and how to properly care for it.
+This is a shame since manufacturers provide valuable information in the manuals regarding how to make the best of the appliance and how to properly care for it.

-Use in Accordance with Manufacturer's Instructions
+Use Manufacturer's Instructions

 Even if you think the user instructions are too prohibiting and nothing will happen if you allow yourself to deviate from them (for instance pack 7kg of laundry into a 6kg max washing machine), in the long run, it is best to adhere to the manufacturer's instructions.